 Since we only had one rack we really couldn’t make the “crown” as it needs a much larger rack for that.
 I began scouring the internet for a recipe that sounds good and is do-able in a home kitchen and stumbled across askchefdennis.com.

 I found this fantastic recipe for Oven-Roasted Rack of Pork and the good part is – it calls for ingredients we always have on hand.
 Great!
 Here we go with our first rack of anything adventure.

-We found the appropriate pan along with a rack, scrounged through our vegetables to see what we could roast along with it, oiled and rubbed the rack and popped it in the oven according to instructions.
-The rub made a delicious crust!
+We found the appropriate pan along with a rack and scrounged through our vegetables to see what we could roast along with it.
+The pan was oiled and rubbed, and the rack and popped it in the oven according to instructions.
+The rub makes a delicious crust!

-It was much easier than I ever thought and we will definitely keep this in our menu rotation.
+Oven-Roasted Rack of Pork is much easier than I ever thought and we’ll definitely keep this in our menu rotation.
 If you can’t find the pork racks at Costco (sometimes they’re seasonal), ask your butcher to special order or try Central Market.

 - 1, 8-bone center cut rack of pork